codewith-rawad/calculater/README.md

 A **dual-mode calculator** built with HTML, CSS, and JavaScript.
 It includes:
 - 🟢 **Basic Calculator** (Standard mode for simple arithmetic operations)
-- 🔵 **Scientific Calculator** (Advanced mode with trigonometric, logarithmic, and exponential functions)

 ## 🎯 Features